HELLO, READERS, AUTHORS, AND CLIENTS-TO-BE

 - West Vancouver School District, International Programs (writing and editing)

 - Powell River Digital Film School

 - B.C. conservation group Pacific Wild

-Besides working on my own memoir, I edited a half-dozen memoirs in 2010/11 written by men in their eighties.
-They are all intriguing stories:
+In 2010/11, I edited a half-dozen memoirs written by men in their eighties.
+That includes these intriguing stories:

-- On Love and War by Avivi I. Yavin, published by MW Book Publishers in Garden Bay, BC.
+- On Love and War by Avivi I. Yavin, published by MW Book Publishers in Garden Bay, BC (sadly, they have closed operations).
 This anti-war story focuses on the moral and political dilemmas of a young soldier fighting in the elite Israeli underground forces in the late 1940s.